Why Students Need Active Learning Spaces

-Contrary to traditional classroom practices, research is confirming what classroom teachers have always suspected – that reducing recess time and physical activity during a school day is having an impact on a student’s ability to learn.
+Contrary to traditional classroom practices, research is confirming what classroom teachers have long suspected – that reducing recess time and physical activity during a school day is having a negative impact on a student’s ability to learn.
 Research is proving that physical movement influences attention, organization, vision, speech, balance, and coordination.
 It also enhances focus, memory and cognitive flexibility – the tools needed for improving academic performance.

-In the past, children entered the educational system at the age of five, when their minds flourish in a routine of active play, individual discovery and creativity.
+In the past, children entered the educational system at the age of five, when their minds flourish with the combination of active play, individual discovery and creativity.
 But something happened as they progressed to upper grades.
-Our traditional educational pedagogy required them to quietly sit for long periods and to focus on teacher-led lessons.
+Traditional educational discipline required them to quietly sit for long periods and to focus on teacher-led lessons.
 Learning spaces were also rigid with rows of desks and uncomfortable chairs.
 But today, educational methods are evolving as students are required to enter the workforce in the global, high-tech, 21st century economy.

 1. Movement Furnishings

 Stability Balls & Movement Seating – Sitting on a stability ball or ball chair encourages focus, as well as strengthens core muscles that are important for proper posture.
 A stability ball allows a student to roll side to side or back and forth, providing the movement their sensory systems crave without disrupting other students.
-Movement seating and movement stools are designed to rock gently back and forth and side to side for any type of learning style but fits under desks and tables and offers a bit more versatility when planning classroom spaces.
+Movement seating and movement stools are designed to rock gently back and forth and side to side, but also to fit under desks and tables.

 Treadmill Desks – Adding aerobic activity to a stand-up desk, treadmill desks provide the physical need to move while taking academic instruction.
 While this is becoming a trend in office design, some manufacturers of school furniture are experimenting with similar methods.